 Michelle Stone, who has designed logos for many freelancer sites and cheap writing services suggests something that has always worked for her.

-She says, ‘’I’ve mostly dealt with academia-related websites, and they are a perfect example of the importance of logo placement.
+She says, ‘’I’ve mostly dealt with academic-related websites, and they are a perfect example of the importance of logo placement.
 The right placement adds a new aesthetic appeal to both websites and social media channels.
 It influences visibility and sends a message of professionalism, showing your visitors and customers that you thought about everything.
-Without placing your logo in the right place, you will lose on valuable business growth. “
+Without placing your logo in the right place, you will lose valuable business growth. “

 A good idea for logo placement on your website would be the section under every page.
-There, you have trademark information, helpful links and other things.
+There, you have trademark information, helpful links, and other things.
 Make sure you add a small, 50x50px logo for brand consistency.